 Pronouns are words that substitute for nouns.
 Personal pronouns are part of our everyday language, especially in the Romantic Languages.
 In English, we often refer to others using gendered pronouns.
-It is difficult to speak without using pronouns, when we have been so socialized and educated to use them.
+It is difficult to speak without using pronouns, when we have been socialized and educated to use them.
 Pronouns are an important part of language.
 However, their use in understanding gender is often underestimated.

 At Michigan State University, community members should be referred to by the pronouns which they identify with.
 The pronouns we select for a person are usually based on our assumptions of how the person identifies based on their appearance or name.
 We can be easily mistaken and can cause unintentional harm by mispronouning and misgendering someone.

 Using the pronouns that a person asks for you to use is a way to show them respect and to create a more trans inclusive environment.
 Bottom line: using someone’s pronouns is about basic human dignity.

 Having people automatically use the pronouns with which you identify is a part of having cisgender privilege.
 Sharing your pronouns and using the pronouns that someone asks you to use is a powerful way to be an ally to the Trans community.

 Need more information, please consider attending an Understanding Pronouns Workshop with the LBGTRC.
 The next training is scheduled for October 16, International Pronouns Day.
 For more information, please visit our Workshops and Education Page.